kasemir/org.csstudio.display.builder/Readme.md

-If the display builder editor and runtime don't open up, try other JavaFX-based components of CS-Studio, for example invoke the Menu `CS-Studio`, `Debugging`, `Logging Configuration`, so check if there is a general problem with JavaFX support on your computer.
+If the display builder editor and runtime don't open up, try other JavaFX-based components of CS-Studio, for example invoke the Menu `CS-Studio`, `Debugging`, `Logging Configuration`, to check if there is a general problem with JavaFX support on your computer.

  * Install the Oracle Java 8 JDK.
 When you fetch the JDK from Oracle, it will include JavaFX.
-If you install the JDK as for example packaged by RedHat, assert that you get all the pieces, including lib/jfxswt.jar and lib/ext/jfxrt.jar.
+If you install the JDK as for example packaged by RedHat, assert that you get all the pieces, including `lib/jfxswt.jar` and `lib/ext/jfxrt.jar`.
  * Start css with command-line options `-vmargs -Dorg.osgi.framework.bundle.parent=ext  -Dosgi.framework.extensions=org.eclipse.fx.osgi`.
 Instead of using the command line option, these settings can also be added to the product's css.ini file (Windows, Linux) or the css.app/Contents/Info.plist (Mac OS X).
  * On Linux, either set the environment variable `export SWT_GTK3=0` or add `--launcher.GTK_version 2` to the command line parameters.
 Eclipse SWT can use either GTK 2 or GTK 3, and will prefer the latter.
 JavaFX, however, is still limited to GTK 2, so SWT must be configured to also use GTK 2.
  * On Linux, including remote login to Linux via ssh, check that OpenGL is supported.
 See https://github.com/ControlSystemStudio/cs-studio/issues/1828 for details on adding the `iglx` option to the X server on Mac OS X and Linux.